-Storage and disposal
+Storage and Disposal

-Keep your medicine in its original packaging until it is time to take it.
+Keep your medicine in the pack until it is time to take it.

-If you take your medicine out of its original packaging it may not keep well.
+If you take your medicine out of the pack it may not keep well.

-Keep your medicine in a cool dry place where the temperature will stay below 25°C.
+Keep your medicine in a cool dry place where the temperature stays below 25°C.

-Do not store your medicine, or any other medicine, in the bathroom or near a sink.
+Do not store your medicine or any other medicine in the bathroom or near a sink.
 Do

-the car.
 Heat and dampness can destroy some medicines.

 Keep this medicine where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor or pharmacist tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-What APO-Quinapril looks like
+What it looks like

-on the other side.
+scoreline on the other side.

-on the other side.
+and scoreline on the other side.

-the other side.
+scoreline on the other side.

-APO-Quinapril is available in blister packs of 30 tablets.
+Quinapril is available in blister packs of 30 tablets.

 It also contains the following inactive ingredients:

-heavy magnesium carbonate
+magnesium carbonate hydrate

 calcium sulfate dehydrate